-We are now accepting applications for the 2019-2020 RIPL program.
-Application and admission are on a rolling basis.
-The Fall Bootcamp is tentatively scheduled for September 30 - October 2, 2019, in Helena.
+We accept applications on a rolling basis for the RIPL program.
+The Spring Bootcamp will happen in March or April, in Helena.
 To apply, submit a letter of interest and resume to [email protected] Click here for a full description of the fellowship opportunity and application requirements.

 The Justice for Montanans AmeriCorps Program is a State AmeriCorps Program that places AmeriCorps Members at MLSA and partner organizations in communities throughout the state, where they help address unmet legal needs for low income Montanans.
 Positions are filled on an annual basis.
 Please visit the Justice for Montanans page for information on specific positions and how to apply.